xrdocs/design/_blogs/2019-12-10-cst-implementation-guide-convert.md

 </div>
 </pre>

-ABR Loopback 0 on domain boundary is part of both IGP processes together with same “prefix-sid absolute” value {: .notice--success}
+**Note:** ABR Loopback 0 on domain boundary is part of both IGP processes together with same “prefix-sid absolute” value

-The prefix SID can be configured as either _absolute_ or _index_.
+**Note:** The prefix SID can be configured as either _absolute_ or _index_.
 The _index_ configuration is required for interop with nodes using a different SRGB.
-{: .notice--success}

 #### IS-IS Loopback and node SID configuration
 <div class="highlighter-rouge">